-At our upcoming workshop, Telling It True: The Art of Storytelling in Picture Book Biography and Narrative Nonfiction, writers will explore the art of writing nonfiction for children and teens in both long and short forms.
+At our workshop, Telling It True: The Art of Storytelling in Picture Book Biography and Narrative Nonfiction, writers will explore the art of writing nonfiction for children and teens in both long and short forms.
 We’d like to introduce you to the faculty:

 Tod Olson, Faculty

 Tod is the author of the narrative nonfiction series Lost and the historical fiction series How to Get Rich.
 He has 30 years of experience as a writer, editor, and book developer for the education and school/library markets, and is a writer-at-large for Scholastic’s classroom magazines.